leeprovoost/go-rest-api-template/README.md

   MaxUserID int
 }
 ```
 The UserList will hold a list of User structs and the MaxUserID holds the latest used integer.
-MaxUserID mimicks the behaviour of an autogenerated ID in conventional databases.
+MaxUserID mimics the behaviour of an auto-generated ID in conventional databases.
 In this case MaxUserID represents the highest used database ID.

 We will now create a global database variable so that it's accessible across our whole API: